PoignardAzur/poignardazur.github.io/_posts/2022-01-05-rust-wishlist-inout-syntax.md

 This *ought* to be possible, because adding `inout` shouldn't be a breaking change in practice.
 In theory though, adding mutability to types in existing code might result in subtle behavior changes. `inout` might need to be introduced as having no effect in existing editions, and be activated by a new edition, so that `cargo fix --edition` could detect any actual change.

-(Or language maintainers could do a crate run to see if any code *actually* changes behavior in the wild, finds that none does, shrug, and implement the change immediately.)
+(Or language maintainers could do a [crater](https://github.com/rust-lang/crater) run to see if any code *actually* changes behavior in the wild, finds that none does, shrug, and implement the change immediately.)

 ## Conclusion